 Our New Hybrid Split Heat Pump System

 NOTE: This blog has been updated as of May, 2025 to reflect what we have learned since we installed this system in June, 2022.
 Changes are noted in red.
+The first blog (in black) was posted in March, 2023.

 After months of trying, we were finally able to get a Trane Heat Pump!
 Jimmy, Scott’s brother, is an HVAC guy and was able to get one for us wholesale.